Creates network of partners to launch the UPS Women Exporter Program which will provide capacity, expertise and funding to women entrepreneurs

 - Urban League of Greater Atlanta to expand workforce and career pathway training programs in partnership with regional employers.

-- World Association of Girl Guides and Girl Scouts toward continued support of leadership development and volunteerism initiatives with special focus on Latin America, Africa, and the Middle East.
+- World Association of Girl Guides and Girl Scouts toward continued support of leadership development and volunteerism initiatives with special focus on Latin America, Africa, Europe and the Middle East.

 Diversity and Inclusion through Human Trafficking Prevention:

 - Truckers Against Trafficking to support its anti-human trafficking education and training for members of the trucking industry in the U.S. and Canada.

 - United Way Center for Human Trafficking and Slavery to create a community training curriculum for local United Ways to educate local agencies and community stakeholders about human trafficking.

 For more information about UPS’s philanthropic and volunteerism efforts, please visit www.UPS.com/Foundation.

 UPS (NYSE: UPS) is a global leader in logistics, offering a broad range of solutions including the transportation of packages and freight; the facilitation of international trade, and the deployment of advanced technology to more efficiently manage the world of business.
 Since its founding in 1907, UPS has built a legacy as a caring and responsible corporate citizen, supporting programs that provide long-term solutions to community needs.
 Founded in 1951, The UPS Foundation leads its global citizenship programs and is responsible for facilitating community involvement to local, national, and global communities.
 In 2017, UPS and its employees, active and retired, invested more than $118 million in charitable giving around the world.
 The UPS Foundation can be found on the web at UPS.com/Foundation and @UPS_Foundation on Twitter.
 To get UPS news direct, follow @UPS_News on Twitter.